leiahsapp/leiahsapp/README.md

 - 💞️ I’m looking forward to collaborate on Instagram
 - 📫 How to reach me helene.sobek@gmail.com @heleneleiah
 - 😄 Pronouns: 🧭astronaut pretty much as it looks
-- ⚡ Fun fact: I like Jazz& rythm Music Event
+- ⚡ Fun fact: I like Events  music dinners

 <!---
 leiahsapp/leiahsapp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.